 How much does it cost to ship internationally?

 To find out the exact cost and to see different shipping options simply add items you wish to buy to the shopping cart and you will see applicable shipping rates.
 We ship international orders with DHL (2-4 days).
 However, in some rare cases certain addresses (mostly in Australia) are considered to be "remote" by DHL and will incur an additional $30 shipping charge.
 Unfortunately we don't know until we start processing your order whether your address is in a remote location or not.
-If it is, we will contact you and you will have an option either to pay an extra $30 charge for DHL or we can ship your order at no extra charge with regular post (USPS) Priority.
+If it is, we will contact you and you will have an option either to pay an extra $30 charge for DHL or we can ship your order at no extra charge with regular post, USPS Priority.
 USPS Priority takes 5-7 days compared to 2-4 days with DHL.

 Can I wash garments made with Big Loop Yarn?
 What's the best way to care for it?

 What about pilling and shedding?

 Big Loop yarn and Merino No. 5 yarn is made with 100% natural merino wool fiber which means some amount of shedding and pilling will naturally occur.
 We find that dry cleaning and washing (see above for specific washing instructions) will help prevent some amount of shedding.
 If you find that your garment pills (which is natural and will occur with use, especially heavy use) what you can do is simply trim the pills with a pair of scissors once in a while - just think of it as grooming a pet.
 It will only take a few minutes and your garment will look like new.